TrueSight DAO Blog

 Stories, insights, and updates from our journey to heal the world with love.

-A warm cacao cup with a QR code on the left and a cool grid of supply crates on the right, joined across the seam by a chain of signed links
+A warm cacao cup with a QR code and a cool grid of supply crates

 The most tracked thing in the room is a cup of cacao

 In June, a room full of people who track missiles, satellites, and supply lines gathers in San Francisco to talk about dual-use technology.
 We’re bringing two flasks of cacao.
-Scan the QR on the cup and you land on a farm, not a marketing page — because provenance isn’t a story we tell about the cacao, it’s a property of it, and a pattern that travels far past chocolate.
+Scan the QR on the cup and you land on a farm, not a marketing page.

 What the angels couldn’t name